juju/docs/src/en/commands.md

    **Summary:**

-   start a new, empty machine and optionally a container, or add a container to a machine
+   Start a new, empty machine and optionally a container, or add a container to a machine.

    **Options:**

    _--constraints  (= )_

-   additional machine constraints
+   Additional machine constraints

    _--disks  (= )_

-   constraints for disks to attach to the machine
+   Constraints for disks to attach to the machine

    _-m, --model (= "")_